 Does Subcision work for acne scars?

-Subcision is very effective for treating acne scars.
-Alam, Omura and Kaminer published a seminal paper showing the positive improvement of subcision for acne scars.
-Other medical journals have since published additional papers highlighting the improvement of acne scars with Subcision in conjunction with other treatments of acne scars, such as Platelet Rich Plasma, and laser treatments.
-A careful analysis of the type of acne scars, rolling scars, ice pick, or boxcar scars is important.
+Subcision is a very effective treatment method for improving acne scars.
+Alam, Omura and Kaminer published a seminal paper that demonstrated the positive impact of subcision for acne scars, highlighting the efficacy of the treatment technique especially for rolling scars.
+A number of other medical journals have since published additional papers featuring the improvement of acne scars produced by subcision in conjunction with other treatments for acne scars such as Microneedling with Platelet Rich Plasma and laser resurfacing treatments.
+A careful analysis of the type of acne scars, rolling scars, ice pick, or boxcar scars is important when it comes to determining the most appropriate treatment methods.
 Dr. Green will give you an honest assessment and advise you on the best combination of treatment options for your own individual acne scars.

 How long does it take to see results from Subcision?